As an applicant, you can fill in the required information for training directly into our online system.

 Record your participation in research, as well as organized clinical discussions, rounds, journal clubs and conferences.

-Applicants wanting to send publications are asked to send only the abstract.
+Applicants wanting to upload publications are asked to only upload the abstract.
 Publications should be confined to peer-reviewed journals.

 Record clinical practice experience.
 This may include paid or unpaid work.
 For the purposes of the CaRMS application, clinical practice is defined as actively practicing medicine with an independent license without supervision.